African American–Jewish relations: Murder of Jewish civil rights activists

-Questioning the "golden age"
+Refuting the idealism of the "golden age"

 Some recent scholarship suggests that the "golden age" (1955–1966) of the Black–Jewish relationship was not as ideal as it is often portrayed.

 Philosopher and activist Cornel West said, "There was no golden age in which blacks and Jews were free of tension and friction".
 West said that this period of Black–Jewish cooperation is frequently downplayed by Black people and is frequently romanticized by Jews: "It is downplayed by blacks because they focus on the astonishingly rapid entry of most Jews into the middle and upper middle classes during this brief period—an entry that has spawned... resentment from a quickly growing Black impoverished class.
 Jews, on the other hand, tend to romanticize this period because their present status as upper middle dogs and some top dogs in American society unsettles their historic self-image as progressives with a compassion for the underdog."

 Historian Melanie Kaye/Kantrowitz points out that the number of non-Southern Jews who went to the Southern states only numbered a few hundred, and she also points out that the "relationship was frequently out of touch, periodically at odds, with both sides failing to understand each other's point of view."

 Political scientist Andrew Hacker wrote about the disparity between Jewish and Black experiences of the civil rights movement: It is more than a little revealing that Whites who travelled south in 1964 referred to their sojourn as their 'Mississippi summer'.
 It is as if all the efforts of the local blacks for voter registration and the desegregation of public facilities had not even existed until white help arrived...
 Of course, this was done with benign intentions, as if to say 'we have come in answer to your calls for assistance'.
 The problem was... the condescending tone...
 For Jewish liberals, the great memory of that summer has been the deaths of Andrew Goodman and Michael Schwerner and—almost as an afterthought—James Chaney.
 Indeed, Chaney's name tends to be listed last, as if the life he lost was only worth three fifths of the others.Hacker also quoted author Julius Lester, who was an African-American convert to Judaism, as writing: Jews tend to be a little self-righteous about their liberal record, ... we realize that they were pitying us and wanted our gratitude, not the realization of the principles of justice and humanity...
 Blacks consider [Jews] paternalistic.
 Black people have destroyed the previous relationship which they had with the Jewish community, in which we were the victims of a kind of paternalism, which is only a benevolent racism.In "The Complex Relationship between Jews and African Americans in the Context of the Civil Rights Movement", Hannah Labovitz argues, "this is not a story about white Jews intervening to save the day after experiencing their own challenges, but rather one damaged community doing what it could to help another."